Navigation: IMPORTING ONLINE BANKING DOWNLOADS >

 •Mark those transactions as having been matched to that imported transaction.

 A matched transaction that is saved in this way will show a reconciled status, in the field headed "Clr" in a Register window, of "c", unless it was already showing an "R" because it had been reconciled in a regular bank reconciliation.
 Fields matched with "c", when pulled up as part of a later bank reconciliation, will be assumed to be cleared and thus already show check marks beside them.

-Please note that for users of the Web Network Version, the Save process can be quite slow, so please be patient!
+Please note that for users of the Remote Database Version, the Save process can be quite slow, so please be patient!
 One example we ran with about 50 transactions took a couple of minutes to finish saving.
 For all other users the Save should be very fast.

 It's important to understand that the "c" reconciled status and unique ID belong to the part of the transaction that is for this specific bank or credit card account you have done the import into!
 So for instance if you have a transaction that is a transfer of funds between two bank accounts, only the part of it for the bank account you did the import into will show the "c" if you view that transaction in a Register window.
 If you view the other account in a Register window, you will not see a "c" - unless you also download and import transactions from that other bank account!